esper-io/dev-docs/docs/home/gettingstarted.md

 2. **Target Device**

-     Any Android device can act as a target device for your application.
+     Any Android™ device can act as a target device for your application.
 Esper tools enable developers to communicate with their target device so they can deploy and test the application on the actual device.

      Esper will soon be launching Developer Kits and Virtual device emulators.